davidmatthews1uvm/ParallelPy/README.md

 I will document more later on how to do this.
 The link to the git repo is as follows: https://bitbucket.org/mpi4py/mpi4py/

+#### If installing on the Vermont Advanced Computing Core:
+You will need to install from source.
+1. Use ```switcher mpi --list``` to see which mpi libraries are available for use.
+2. Use ```switcher mpi = <MPI LIBRARY>``` to select which MPI library you would like to use.
+I use ```openmpi-ib-gcc-1.10.3```.
+   1. ALthough the VACC User documentation states that this library requires IB, I have found it to work on both IB and ethernet.
+When using this MPI library, I get warning messages but do not appear to be an issue.

 ### Install parallelpy
 I typically use: